I/145 Polish Fighter Squadron: History

 On 2 June the unit was moved to Dreux (Vernouillet Airfield) 80 kilometres west of Paris.
 The following day a flight of three aircraft (Maj.
 Lionel de Marmier, Lt.
 Tadeusz Czerwiński and Lt.
 Aleksander Żukowski) attacked a flight of three Heinkel He 111 bombers taking part in German Operation Paula, shooting down two.
 Around that time some of the pilots were detached from the squadron and pressed into a newly formed fighter unit created to defend the seat of the Polish government in Exile in Angers.
 The unit was re-equipped with Bloch MB.152 fighters.

 On 5 June the 1st escadrille of the Squadron was attached to GC I/1 under Maj.
 Robilon at Bretigny, but was returned to Dreux the following day.
 On 8 June five C.714s led by Maj.
 Józef Kępiński attacked a group of roughly 20 Messerschmitt Bf 109 fighters.
 Despite German numerical and technical superiority, the Polish pilots scored one probable kill.
-The following day the entire Squadron was re-based to Bernaby, some 50 kilometres South-West of Rouen.
+The following day the entire Squadron was re-based to Bernay, some 50 kilometres South-West of Rouen.
 There it joined two other French squadrons: GC II/10 and GC III/10.
 Around 14:00 the unit, led by Maj.
 Kępiński left on patrol.
 Around 15:00 near Vernon it encountered a group of roughly 25 Dornier Do 17 bombers escorted by approximately 20 Messerchmitts.
 The Germans lost three Bf 109 fighters (Lieutenant Główczyński, Cpr.
 Parafiński and one downed jointly by Lt.
 Godlewski and Cpr.
 Zaniewski).
 In addition, Capt.
 Wczelik downed one of the bombers.
 However, the GC I/145 also suffered losses: three pilots were killed (por.
 Jan Obuchowski, ppor.
 Lech Lachowicki-Czechowicz and kpr.
 Edward Uchto), one wounded (por.
 Julian Kowalski), while four more were forced to land away from the home base.
 Altogether the unit lost four pilots and seven fighters.